 This is an enrichment opportunity for academically talented students who meet eligibility requirements (space provided).
 Project Lead the Way (PLTW) will also be included in Academic Resource courses.
-AR will thus also have a focus on both science and technology.
+Therefore, AR will also have a focus on both science and technology.

 Students who enroll in an advanced math course in 6th grade will take Algebra I, or a higher level math course, by 8th grade.
-Algebra I, and subsequent math courses, do accrue high school credit.
+Algebra I, and subsequent math courses, accrue high school credit.